RFL League One: Sponsor

-League One has had four different sponsors four times since 2003.
-Betfred are the current title sponsors.
+League One had four different sponsors since 2003.

-The official rugby ball supplier is Steeden.
+The official rugby ball supplier was Steeden.

 Expansion

-The current RFL policy is to add expansion teams to the professional structure via entry to League 1.
+RFL policy was to add expansion teams to the professional structure via entry to League One.
 In 2011, the RFL invited expressions of interest for four additional British teams to join the competition starting in 2013.
 Of the 16 interested parties, three teams, University of Gloucestershire All Golds, Hemel Stags and Oxford Rugby League were accepted to join the league and began play in 2013, a fourth, the Northampton Town F.C.-linked Northampton Rebels were also accepted, but ultimately decided not to proceed.

 An additional team, Coventry Bears (now the Midlands Hurricanes), were also accepted in September 2012, however it was decided that they would join from the 2014 season to give them additional time to prepare.
 Coventry again deferred their membership in 2014, eventually joining the league for the 2015 season.

 In 2015 it was announced that Toulouse Olympique, after talks with the RFL, had accepted the proposal to rejoin the English league structure in League 1 for the 2016 season, airing their aims for promotion in their maiden League 1 season in a bid to eventually achieve Super League status.
 They currently play in the Championship, having earned promotion at their first opportunity in 2016.

 In 2016, it was announced that Toronto Wolfpack would be joining the league from the 2017 season, becoming the first team to compete in the RFL structure from outside of the UK or France.
-The Wolfpack won the League 1 title in their inaugural season and now play in the Super League.
+The Wolfpack won the League 1 title in their inaugural season and went on to play in the Super League.

 In October 2017 it was announced that Gloucestershire All Golds and Oxford would withdraw from the league, merge and relocate the new club to Bristol with the intention of rejoining the league for the 2019 season, however this did not eventuate and in 2019 the All Golds entered the relaunched Conference League South.
 In addition Hemel Stags announced their withdrawal from League 1 at the end of the 2018 season in order to rejoin the Conference League South.
 In March 2019 it was announced that Hemel's RFL membership had been bought by a consortium including Toronto Wolfpack founder Eric Perez, with the intention of relocating the club to Ottawa, Canada.
 The club would ultimately be based in Cornwall and be called Cornwall R.L.F.C.
 A bid to establish a team in New York was also formally considered by the RFL in March 2019.
-There has also been expressions of interest in joining the RFL system from Spain and Serbia through Valencia Huracanes and Red Star Belgrade RL.
+There were also expressions of interest in joining the RFL system from Spain and Serbia through Valencia Huracanes and Red Star Belgrade RL.